Budget Preparation Instructions for the 2023-2025 Biennium Memo - Lee Will

 It is possible that the fund you are looking for may be a child of another fund or still needs to be assigned to your agency.
 Contact your State Budget Division budget analyst for assistance.

 If you find your narrative window to small it may be because you are using Internet Explorer 11.0.
 We have found that the editing software used in the narrative screens does not work correctly with Internet Explorer 11.0.
-We know that Internet Explorer 10.0 and below, Mozilla Firefox, and Google Chrome function correctly and advise using one of these browsers.
+We know that Mozilla Firefox and Google Chrome function correctly and advise using one of these browsers.

 It is highly recommended that you use the editing functions available in the narrative screens.
 This will give you best results and allow the finished report to look the best.